 Understanding Company Assets On The Balance Sheet

-If a balance sheet is dated December 31; the figures shown are the balances in the accounts after all transactions for December 31 have been documented.
+If a balance sheet is dated December 31, the figures shown are the balances in the accounts after all December 31 transactions have been recorded.

 What Are Assets?